KLuijken/CI_CovSel/README.md

 ## Generating data and running simulation study
 The R code in ./rcode/poc performs a proof of concept simulation.
 The results are stored as .rds file in .data/poc

 The R code in /rcode/dgm can be used to generate the data and the R code in /rcode/sim can be used to run the simulation study.
-Data will be saved as .rds files in /data/raw.
+Data are saved as .rds files in /data/raw.

 ## Processing results of simulation study
 The R code in ./rcode/visualisation creates figures depicting the results of the simulation study.
 The script produces .pdf files.
 The scripts uses the .rds files available in ./data/summarised.
 The output of the script is saved in .results/figures.